akmishra-17/tableau-learning/README.md

 - Excel

 ## 🎯 Purpose
-This repository documents my daily learning progress in Tableau and helps build a visible data analytics portfolio.
+This Repository documents my daily learning progress in Tableau and helps build a visible data analytics portfolio.

 ## 📸 Preview
-Screenshots of the Tableau sheets are available in the `screenshots/` folder.
+Screenshots of the Tableau Sheets are available in the `screenshots/` folder.